SaabirMohamed/AngularModuleRouting/README.md

 # 2 .
 ADDING THE ROUTES

-Now edit the module you just made's routing file like below
+Now add a route to the module you just made

 `import { [Whatever]Component } from './[whatever].component';`